haoming-ma/haoming-ma.github.io/_pages/about.md

 - Enhanced **geothermal** systems

-Through this interdisciplinary approach, he delivers technical, socioeconomic, and policy insights that advance a secure, affordable, and sustainable energy future.
+Through this interdisciplinary effort, he delivers technical, socioeconomic, and policy insights that advance a secure, affordable, and sustainable energy future.

 <strong><em>Last Update: May 2025</em></strong>